Modified recombination and the Hubble tension: Results

-The corresponding relative differences in the CMB spectra at high $\ell$ are plotted in Fig.~\ref{fig:cmb_residuals} along with the ACT DR~\cite{ACT:2020gnv} and SPT-3G~\cite{SPT-3G:2022hvq} data.
-Interestingly, the LRA-PD model, which has the wider visibility function and wiggly $x_e(z)$, shows the larger differences with respect to $\Lambda$CDM at higher $\ell$, while the two 4-parameter model spectra are generally close to those in $\Lambda$CDM.
-We note that our LRA-PD CMB residuals are similar to those shown in Fig.~14 of Lynch \etal~\cite{Lynch:2024gmp}.
+The corresponding relative differences in the CMB spectra at high $\ell$ are plotted in Fig.~\ref{fig:cmb_residuals} along with the ACT DR-4~\cite{ACT:2020gnv} and SPT-3G~\cite{SPT-3G:2022hvq} data.
+Interestingly, the LRA-PD model, which has the wider visibility function and wiggly $x_e(z)$, shows the larger differences with respect to $\Lambda$CDM at higher $\ell$, while the four-parameter Planck + DESI + PP$M_b$ spectra are generally close to those in $\Lambda$CDM despite achieving a slightly higher shift in $H_0$.
+We note that our LRA-PD CMB residuals are similar to those shown in Fig.~14 of Lynch \etal.~\cite{Lynch:2024gmp}.
 When fitting the LRA+PD model to Planck+DESI+ACT and Planck+DESI+SPT, we see a substantial increase in the ACT and the SPT $\chi^2$ compared to the corresponding $\Lambda$CDM fits, with the corresponding numbers provided in Tables~\ref{t:parameters_LCDM} and \ref{t:parameters_LRA} of Appendix~\ref{app:material}.
 One should keep in mind that the LRA-PD model was not optimized to fit ACT or STP, so such an outcome is not surprising.
 Nevertheless, it demonstrates how a model that provides a very good fit to Planck+DESI, while reducing the Hubble tension, can be strongly constrained even by the current high-$\ell$ anisotropy data.

-As mention above, the high-$\ell$ anisotropy spectra are very sensitive not only to the peak but also to the shape of the visibility function.
-The spectra are affected by the combination of factors that include the Silk damping scale, which is generally smaller for earlier recombination, the amplitude of the E-mode polarization, which is generally larger for broader $g(z)$~\cite{Zaldarriaga:1995gi}, the optical depth $\tau$, the overall amplitude $A_s$ and the spectral index $n_s$.
-Our limited analysis in Sec.~\ref{ss:highell} does not point to a single dominant factor explaining the large difference in the residuals between the LRP-PD and the 4-parameter model residuals, although it is expected that the parameter adjustments required to compensate for the notably broader $g(z)$ (which affects polarization differently from temperature anisotropies) in order to preserve the good fit to Planck, would yield larger differences at high $\ell$.
+As mentioned above, the high-$\ell$ anisotropy spectra are very sensitive not only to the peak but also to the shape of the visibility function.
+The spectra are affected by the combination of factors that include the Silk damping scale, which is generally smaller for earlier recombination, the amplitude of the $E$-mode polarization, which is generally larger for broader $g(z)$~\cite{Zaldarriaga:1995gi}, the optical depth $\tau$, the overall amplitude $A_s$, and the spectral index $n_s$.
+Our limited analysis in Sec.~\ref{ss:highell} does not point to a single dominant factor explaining the large difference in the residuals between the LRP-PD and the four-parameter Planck + DESI + PP$M_b$ model residuals, although it is expected that the parameter adjustments required to compensate for the notably broader $g(z)$ (which affects polarization differently from temperature anisotropies) in order to preserve the good fit to Planck, would yield larger differences at high $\ell$.